 sweat patch means an adhesive patch attached to the body of a prisoner for the taking of a sample of sweat from the prisoner.

-[Regulation 26 inserted in Gazette 7 Apr 2000 p.
-1820; amended in Gazette 3 Apr 2007 p.
+[Regulation 26 inserted: Gazette 7 Apr 2000 p.
+1820; amended: Gazette 3 Apr 2007 p.
 1494.]

 26A.
 Prison officer who suspects aggravated drug or alcohol offence to inform superintendent